ianstormtaylor/slate/docs/concepts/04-transforms.md

 Transforms.applyBatch(editor, [op1, op2])
 ```

-In both cases, Slate still applies operations one at a time through the editor's normal `apply` behavior.
-The difference is that normalization and `onChange` flush are deferred until the batch completes.
+In both cases, Slate still applies operations one at a time through the editor's normal `apply` behavior, but batch state stays live for the whole callback or operation array.
+The final normalization pass and `onChange` flush happen once at the end.